kuzzleio/documentation/src/api/1/controller-memory-storage/pfmerge/index.md

 {{{since "1.0.0"}}}

-Merge multiple [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) data structures into an unique HyperLogLog structure stored at `_id`, approximating the cardinality of the union of the source structures.
+Merges multiple [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) data structures into an unique HyperLogLog structure stored at `_id`, approximating the cardinality of the union of the source structures.

 [[_Redis documentation_]](https://redis.io/commands/pfmerge)